haleyelder/100-days-of-code/log.md

 # 100 Days of Code Log

+### Day 9 : June 9, 2017

+- Purchased <a href="http://portland.act-w.org/" target="_blank">ACT-W tickets</a> for the conference next week and prepping my website to be shown off!
+Probably will need a couple business cards ;)

+- pro / con: It's been overdue for some updates on the site...still seems behind to me, but there isn't much I have to show right now really.
+Hope to change that soon.

+### Day 8 : June 8, 2017

+- No time to log today, was celebrating and enjoying my birthday :)

+- pros: This is why I have been additionally saving a time log of previous days that can "cover" for days like this

 ### Day 7 : June 7, 2017

 - Created an account for Udacity to work through the free course sections as part of the Nanodegrees, I can also skip things that I already feel I've got a good handle on.
 Already went through the Scopes videos tonight!